Verthon/static-analysis-a11y-lab/README.md

 # Static Analysis accessibility lab

-Idea for this repo is to discover how much static code analysis tools can give developers on IDE level
+Idea for this repo is to discover how much static code analysis tools can give developers on IDE/Terminal level.
+Automating accessibility checks is hard, experts from [Deque](https://www.deque.com/) claim that "Please note that only 20% to 50% of all accessibility issues can automatically be detected."

 ## Tooling audited